 Weber has enjoyed a distinguished career at Nebraska.
 In June of 2011, Weber was inducted into the National Athletic Trainers Association (NATA) Hall of Fame.
 He became the fourth former Nebraska athletic trainer to join the NATA Hall of Fame, including Paul Schneider, George Sullivan and Roland “Duke” LaRue.

 Weber was previously honored by the NATA in June of 2004 as one of 18 members to receive the Most Distinguished Athletic Trainer award.
 In the spring of 2003, Weber was inducted into the District V NATA Hall of Fame for his many years of service to that organization.
 In 1991, Weber received the Sullivan Award from the NATA recognizing excellence in athletic training.
 Weber has been active in the NATA for more than 30 years at the state, district and national levels since 1978, having served on the board of directors and as a presidential candidate.

-Weber has also been honored by the Nebraska Football Hall of Fame as a recipient of the 2002 Lyell Bremser Special Merit Award.
+Weber also has been honored by the Nebraska Football Hall of Fame as a recipient of the 2001 Lyell Bremser Special Merit Award.